 When you sign up for a new merchant services account, your provider will typically ask what your average ticket size is, as well as your highest possible ticket size.
 Your account will then be approved by underwriters for a certain amount of money per transaction based on your business type, processing history, and ticket size.

 If you process sales that are outside of that approved range, the underwriters will issue a risk hold.
 This means the funds from the transaction are held until proper documentation can be provided for the sale.
 Once the sale is confirmed, the funds are released and your merchant services provider will work to re-establish your maximum ticket size with the risk department if necessary, in order to avoid a repeat occurrence.
 When trying to minimize the risk of this happening with your company, it is very important to be as accurate as possible on your merchant services application.

-Contact Stax today to learn how our leading technology, award-winning customer success team, and subscription-style pricing model will level up your business.
+Contact Stax to learn how our leading credit card processor technology, award-winning customer support team, and subscription-style pricing model will level up your business.
+Request a consultation today.